omkar2810/CUDA_Programming/README.md

 ## Acknowledgement
-The boiler plate code was provided by UIUC CS483 teaching staff.
+The boilerplate code was provided by UIUC CS483 teaching staff.